Medical and Clinical Psychology: Faculty

 Education: B.S.
 (1975) in Medical Microbiology and Psychology, Stanford University; M.A.
 (1977), M.Phil.
 (1979), and Ph.D.
 (1980) in Physiological and Social Psychology, Columbia University; National Research Service Award in Pharmacology (1976-1979), Columbia University College of Physicians & Surgeons

 Research Topics: Dr. Grunberg and his research group study appetitive behaviors (including nicotine, alcohol, caffeine, and food consumption), stress (including anticipatory stress), effects of mild traumatic brain injury, post-traumatic stress disorder, strategies to attenuate stress-related health effects, and leadership.
 We use rodents as subjects to conduct psychobiological experiments and humans as subjects to study stress reduction and leadership.

-Methods and Approach: Laboratory-based experiments; behavioral, cognitive, and biological measures (including biochemistry, proteomics, and receptor biology); clinic-based studies.
+Methods and Approach: Laboratory-based experiments; behavioral, cognitive, and biological measures (including biochemistry, proteomics, and receptor biology); clinic-based and field studies.

 Current Grant Support: CNRM, SRNT, USU

 Medical Student Teaching: Course Director for Medical Psychology throughout the School of Medicine four-year curriculum.
 Lectures include: Overview of psychology in the SOM curriculum; Principles of social psychology and learning relevant to medical practice; Principles of cognition, personality, and motivation relevant to medical practice; Introduction to military medicine leadership; Fundamentals of stress; Tobacco use; Substance use and abuse; Behavioral health and the military health system; Behavioral factors in preventive medicine; Communication and medical practice; Effective communication; Communicating difficult information; Team leadership.

 Graduate Student Teaching: Graduate courses in Medical & Clinical Psychology (Social Psychology, Appetitive & Addictive Behaviors, Psychopharmacology, Physiological basis of behavior); lectures in Introduction to Neuroscience, Advanced Topics and Techniques in Neuroscience, Behavioral Neuroscience, Traumatic Brain Injury Neurobiology, Introduction to Molecular and Cell Biology.

-Mentoring: Dr. Grunberg has supervised 29 doctoral dissertations in Medical Psychology, Clinical Psychology, and Neuroscience.
+Mentoring: Dr. Grunberg has supervised 30 doctoral dissertations in Medical Psychology, Clinical Psychology, and Neuroscience.
 He currently is training six Ph.D. students in his laboratory.
 Dr. Grunberg also mentors faculty, undergraduates, and high school students.